ipfs/ipfs-docs/docs/concepts/how-ipfs-works.md

 ## How content routing works in IPFS

-Content routing refers to how IPFS determines where to find a given CID on the network, specifically, which network peers are providing the CIDs you are looking for.
+_Content routing_ refers to the way in which IPFS determines where to find a given CID on the network; specifically, which network peers are providing the CIDs you are requesting.
 In other words, a node cannot simply find data in the network with a CID alone; it requires information about the IP addresses and ports of its <VueCustomTooltip label="Programs that implement the IPFS protocol and participate in the IPFS network.
 Also referred to as a node." underlined multiline is-left>peers</VueCustomTooltip> on the network.
-To handle the routing of data, IPFS uses the following subsystems:
+To route content, IPFS uses the following subsystems:

 - [Kademlia Distributed Hash Table (DHT)](#kademlia-distributed-hash-table-dht)
 - [Bitswap](#bitswap)